simdjson/simdjson/doc/basics.md

 Thread Safety
 -------------

+We built simdjson with thread safety in mind.

+The simdjson library is single-threaded except for  [`parse_many`](https://github.com/simdjson/simdjson/blob/master/doc/parse_many.md) which may use secondary threads under its control when the library is compiled with thread support.

+We recommend using one dom::parser object per thread in which case the library is thread-safe.
-The simdjson library is mostly single-threaded.
-Thread safety is the responsibility of the caller: it is unsafe to reuse a dom::parser object between different threads.
+It is unsafe to reuse a dom::parser object between different threads.

-simdjson's CPU detection, which runs the first time parsing is attempted and switches to the fastest parser for your CPU, is transparent and thread-safe.
+The CPU detection, which runs the first time parsing is attempted and switches to the fastest parser for your CPU, is transparent and thread-safe.

-The json stream parser is threaded, using a second thread under its own control.
-Like the single document parser